jnsebgosselin/gwhat/docs/getting_started.rst

 ----------------------------------------------------------

-To update GWHAT to a new version, download and extract the content of the latest binary distribution of the software and replace the older `GWHAT` folder with the one that was just downloaded.
+To update GWHAT to a new version, download and extract the content of the latest binary distribution of the software and replace the older :file:`GWHAT` folder with the one that was just downloaded.
 The latest binary distribution of GWHAT packaged as a zip archive is available for download here_.